chrishoina/ords-flask-livelab-2024/get-started/get-started.md

 1. You have been provided two URLs.
 One for accessing Database Actions, the other for a Jupyter lab.
 Navigate to Database Actions using the provided URL.

 2. A new `MOVIE` user has been created for you.
-Its schema has already been REST-enabled, you will be able to Sign in to Database Actions.
+Its schema has already been REST-enabled; meaning, you will be able to Sign in to Database Actions.
 To Sign in, click the <button type="button" style="pointer-events: none;">Go</button> button under the SQL Developer Web card.

    ![Navigating to SQL Developer Web.](images/workshop-presentation-one.png " ")